hove-io/navitia/documentation/slate/source/includes/apis.md

 For filtering stop points, the identifier of a stop point or stop area can be used.

-The principle is to create only a blacklist using those 2 parameters (no whitelist is ever managed):
+The principle is to create a blacklist using those 2 parameters:

 * `forbidden_uris[]` adds the corresponding vehicle journeys (or stop points) to the blacklist of vehicle journeys (resp. stop_points).